mad-tinkerer/python-rdm6300/README.md

 $ pip install rdm6300
 ```

-Afterwards you can use this code to start reading with the RFID reader:
+Afterwards you can use this code to start reading with the RFID reader (examples/simple.py):
 ```
-import RDM6300
+import rdm6300

-reader = RDM6300.Reader('/dev/ttyS0')
+reader = rdm6300.Reader('/dev/ttyS0')
-while True:
+print("Please insert an RFID card") while True:
     card = reader.read()
     if card: